Jamie Natalie: 2000 Olympic Trials and selection controversy

 They could just pick the top six guys, but that might not be the best team.
 You have to put the best team on the floor.
 I can see where they’re coming from.
 Morgan is absolutely great on floor and vault.
 And John is great on the other four events.
 It’s a no-brainer.

 The head of the selection committee and the coach for the 2000 delegation was Peter Kormann, who had been the Ohio State coach until Natalie's freshman year.
-He said the committee had only considered the value of all gymnasts on different events in order to help the team, and not the all around scores after the top four were chosen.
+He said the committee had only considered the value of all gymnasts on different events to help the team, and not the all-around scores after the top four were chosen.

 We went with the guys we thought could get the job done.
 It's not because of brothers like the Hamms or personalities.
 This was about what was best for the team.
 This is the team we believe can bring home a medal.

 Later after the athletes had met with coach Kormann, Natalie said:

 I'm just chilling, No, I don't think the process was flawed.
 I had my best night and it just wasn't enough.
 They had the numbers.
 I'm happy to be the alternate.

 Raj Bhavsar, an Ohio State teammate of Natalie's had also competed at the 2000 Trials and said:

 I feel for him.
 Deep down, I always thought he would be one of the guys.
 I wish he was.
 He would never have been a wrong choice.
 He's a great competitor and a great guy.

 John Roethlisberger's father and coach, Fred Roethlisberger, commented:

 I'm a little sad.
 I'm not happy with how John did it.
 I have a lot of empathy for Jamie Natalie.
 A big part of John's emotion up there was because of how he felt about Jamie.
 It's not an easy thing to accept for him or for me.

 Last international competition

 In November 2000, USA Gymnastics 'called Jamie Natalie twice' to participate in an international tri-meet against Romania and China, the Pontiac International.
 Ohio state coach Miles Avery (who was also head coach of the meet's U.S. squad) said, before the meet:

 This meet is an important step for the U.S. men's team.
 These championships are leading up to the World Championships next year.
 It's also a big stepping stone for Jamie Natalie.
 It will help to set himself up for the next quadrennium and the Olympics in Athens.

-At the competition, the United States finished second.
+In the competition, the United States finished second.
 Natalie described the competition:

 The energy level was great tonight--the crowd was awesome.
 We came in and hit our routines and did more than we expected tonight.
 I was really happy with my performance.